offmessage/blackpearl/docs/examples/colourmatcher.rst

   cd /home/pi/projects/blackpearl
   source venv/bin/activate
-  python blackpearl/examples/example_3.py
+  python blackpearl/examples/colourmatcher.py

 Making the code neater
 ----------------------

-As with :doc:`Example 2 </examples/example_2>` we can use Python's positional arguments to neaten this up  even more::
+As with :doc:`the thermometer </examples/thermometer>` we can use Python's positional arguments to neaten this up  even more::

       def receive(self, message):